 Mental Health Intake can be contacted at:

-Walk-in intake hours are also available:
+Walk-in intake hours are not available due to Covid-19

 To make a referral to CLUES Mental Health services, complete the Mental Health Referral form and Release of Information form.